KDE/documentation-develop-kde-org/HIG/source/components/editing/combobox.rst

 ~~~~~~~~

 -  Show a maximum of eight items at once.
--  When possible apply changes immediately but do not initiate an action
+-  When possible apply changes immediately but don't initiate an action
    (like print, send, delete) when the user selects an item from the
    list.
--  Do not add controls to the drop-down (e.g. checkboxes for each
+-  Don't add controls to the drop-down (e.g. checkboxes for each
    item).
 -  Place options that represent general options (e.g. all, none) at the
    beginning of the list.